dlepaux/realtime-bpm-analyzer/readme.md

 Welcome to Realtime BPM Analyzer, a powerful and easy-to-use TypeScript/JavaScript library for detecting the beats-per-minute (BPM) of an audio or video source in real-time.

 > **New in v5.0**: Clean typed event API with full TypeScript support!
-See the [migration guide](https://www.realtime-bpm-analyzer.com/guide/migration-v5) if upgrading from v4.x.
+See the [migration guide](https://www.realtime-bpm-analyzer.com/guide/migration-v5) if upgrading from v4.x or v3.x.

 ```typescript
 // Simple, typed event listeners with autocomplete